LILETTA® RESOURCES FOR YOU:

 Perforation (total or partial, including penetration/embedment of LILETTA in the uterine wall or cervix) may occur, most often during insertion, although the perforation may not be detected until sometime later.
 Perforation may also occur at any time during use.
 Perforation may reduce contraceptive efficacy.
 If perforation is suspected, locate and remove LILETTA as soon as possible.
 Surgery may be required.
 Delayed detection or removal of LILETTA in case of perforation may result in migration outside the uterine cavity, adhesions, peritonitis, intestinal perforations, intestinal obstruction, abscesses, and erosion of adjacent viscera.
 The risk of perforation is increased if inserted in women who have fixed retroverted uteri, are postpartum, or are lactating.
 Delay LILETTA insertion a minimum of 4 weeks or until uterine involution is complete following a delivery or a second-trimester abortion.

 Partial or complete expulsion of LILETTA may occur, resulting in the loss of contraceptive protection.
 Expulsion risk is increased when inserted immediately after delivery; it appears to be increased with insertions after second-trimester abortion, based on limited data.
+Risk of expulsion is increased for patients with a history of HMB or greater than normal BMI at the time of insertion.
 Remove a partially expelled LILETTA.
 If expulsion has occurred, a new LILETTA may be inserted when there is reasonable certainty the patient is not pregnant.

-Ovarian cysts may occur and are generally asymptomatic, but may be accompanied by pelvic or abdominal pain or dyspareunia.
+Ovarian cysts may occur and are generally asymptomatic.
+Cysts may be accompanied by pelvic or abdominal pain or dyspareunia.
 Evaluate persistent ovarian cysts.

 Teach patients to recognize and immediately report signs or symptoms of the aforementioned conditions.
 Consider evaluating patients 4 to 6 weeks after LILETTA insertion and during routine care, or more often if clinically indicated.
 Check threads during each evaluation.

-LILETTA® is a sterile, levonorgestrel-releasing intrauterine system indicated for prevention of pregnancy for up to 8 years.
-The system should be replaced after 8 years if continued use is desired.
+LILETTA® is a sterile, levonorgestrel-releasing intrauterine system indicated for prevention of pregnancy for up to 8 years; replace after 8 years if continued use is desired.
+LILETTA is indicated for the treatment of heavy menstrual bleeding (HMB) for up to 5 years in women who choose intrauterine contraception as their method of contraception; replace after 5 years if continued HMB treatment is needed.

 Please see full Prescribing Information.